 At any time, the SDCITR is comprised of 14 Component Futures Contracts, weighted equally by notional amount, selected each month from a universe of 27 eligible commodities and futures contracts for those commodities.
 The eligible futures contracts are physical non-financial commodity futures contracts traded on the Futures Exchanges in major industrialized countries, and typically have active and liquid markets.
 The eligible futures contracts are denominated in U.S. dollars.
-Beginning with the commodity selection process that commences on December 24, 2020, the universe of eligible commodities, categorized into five commodity sectors, is made up of:
+The universe of eligible commodities, categorized into five commodity sectors, is made up of: